Summer Flowers

 These every-day household objects made one hundred or two hundred years ago speak of life – the people who created the lively patterns and designs of these jugs, mugs, plates, bowls, and the folk who owned and used them.

 My grandfather was the head forester at Penrhyn Castle during the 1950s and the family lived in a tied house at Llandygai.
 Some of my early memories are of the lovely old bits and pieces of pottery they used – Grandpa’s blue and white striped stoneware shaving mug; eating buttered Bara Brith from Grandma’s ‘best’ porcelain plates.
-I can remember studying and just enjoying the colours of the glazes and the shape of the vessels.
+I can remember enjoying the colours of the glazes and the shape of the vessels.

 The items I’ve chosen to paint reminded me of some of the pieces of china from my childhood.
 I’ve really enjoyed studying their form and decoration and have added flowers from the hedgerow and garden to complement some of the striking patterns.